 - Bioreactor designs for facades in architecture and building technology to provide energy efficient and sustainable buildings.

 - Development of a carbon negative algae-biofuel using a novel, 200 liter, automated bioreactor to optimize algal lipid production.

 Algal cultures are nearly all marine phytoplankton (diatoms, green algae and calcareous algae).
-The cells are cultured in temperature controlled room at 15 ° C and 250-400 PPF PAR.
-The culture media are f / 2, h / 2 and f / 25th.
+The cells are cultured in temperature controlled chambers at various temperatures, ranging from 12 ° C to 25 °C, at photosynthetic photon flux densites from 250-1600, and using culture media of either f/2, h/2 or Aurin (a urine product).

 We successfully tested a system to concentrate carbon dioxide from 0.04% in the air to 10% in a hydrated medium of an algal bioreactor.
 Through photosynthesis, algae consume carbon dioxide and produce oxygen and biomass, while taking up nutrients.
 This system can be scaled globally to capture gigatons of atmospheric carbon dioxide annually.
 When coupled with an efficient alga bioreactor, the system could be carbon negative.

 Image of algal biomass grown on captured carbon dioxide compared to a control with air.